 Whenever we’re struggling, it’s natural to seek clarity.
 And because OCD is a diagnosable condition, a lot of quizzes try to provide that clarity.

 But online OCD quizzes can make things worse.

 1) There’s a lot of bad information out there.
 Remember that even if someone’s website implies that they have real knowledge on OCD, that doesn’t mean it won’t lead you astray.
 Always be careful to find out the ultimate source of information about OCD or its symptoms– in other words, who wrote the actual content and what’s it based on?

-2) For many people with OCD, taking online tests can become a compulsion.
+2) For many people with obsessive compulsive disorder, taking online tests can become a compulsion.
 The internet makes it really easy to keep finding more quizzes whenever and wherever.
 If someone is repeatedly taking quizzes to gain a sense of safety (a reassurance-seeking behavior) it may be a sign that taking online tests has become a compulsion.